NSombekke/Logic-LLM/blogpost.md

 | If b holds then, in the next step, c holds until a holds or always c holds | $b \rightarrow X((c \mathcal{U} a) \lor Gc)$         |   |
 | a holds until b holds or always a holds                        | $(a \mathcal{U} b) \lor Ga$                             |   |

+##### (2) Effectiveness of trace geneation

+We plan to measure the accuracy of these conversions over a variety of LTL formulae.